zangassis/practicing-datastructure-part2/README.md

 **This project contains a sample ASP.NET Core app.
 This app is an example of the article I produced for the Telerik Blog (telerik.com/blogs).**

-Welcome to the "Practicing Data Structures" repository!
+Welcome to the "Practicing Data Structures - Part 2" repository!

-In this project, you will find a hands-on guide to learning and implementing advanced data structures like Binary Search, Heap and Hashing using ASP.NET Core. 🚀
+In this project, you will find a hands-on guide to learning and implementing advanced data structures like Binary Search, Heap, and Hashing using ASP.NET Core. 🚀

 ## 📁 Repository Contents